niceyeti/channerics/notes.md

 4) Generics and struct/receivers/interfaces
 * TODO: fill this in.
 It is an important problem that I have yet to see cearly explained.

+5) It is okay to not close channels explicitly, and expect them to be closed when they go out of scope for garbage collection.
+However, this applies mostly to tests, otherwise channel closure should be seen as an explicit best-practice, if not simply to show you thought about it.